srky420/capstone-django/README.md

 ### Project directory

 	capstone
-		│   .env.example - Example of what .env file would like (.env must be created with variables defined in this file, see [Installation](#installation) for details)
-		│   .gitignore - Files to ignore when pushing to Github repo │   db.sqlite3 - Database for project
+		│   .env.example - Example of what .env file would like (.env must be created with variables defined in this file) │   .gitignore - Files to ignore when pushing to Github repo │   db.sqlite3 - Database for project
 		│   manage.py - Essential classes and functions to configure and run project │	README.md - Documentation for project
 		│	requirements.txt - Required packages or dependancies that must be installed │
-		├───.github - YAML code to run when code is pushed to Github i.e. automatic unit testing when project is pushed to Github ├───capstone - Project level directory
+		├───.github - Github actions code that runs unit tests whenever code is pushed to repo ├───capstone - Project level directory
-		├───accounts - App that handles user related features ├───news - App that handles API calls
+		├───accounts - App that handles user related features ├───news - Main app that makes API calls, displays news articles, news sources and provides subscription capability to the user
-		└───media
-			└───images
+		└───media - Directory which holds media related to the project └───images - Directory which holds user profile pictures

 ### Project level